Come down to First Friday's and see Betty's new Water Garden show at the new Botanicals veggie restaurant on the Mall next to the Nook!

 So, these are my first two efforts done over the course of just 4-6 hours over two or three days.
 Used to take me weeks to finish an oil painting.
 They are 11 x 14 on canvas.
 The results are “student works” which I would love to have a conversation about with members in terms of exhibiting.
 Come join us for our 25th anniversary celebration and meet artist Randy Baskerville!

 During the corona virus confinement, I have been putting on canvas some of the feelings that have arisen in me from the ominous to the hopeful.
 These works in oil paints are mostly on large canvases using the palette knife or big brushes.
 I have found making art at this time to be both cathartic and meditative.
 Just the act of painting helps me focus my swirling thoughts on the present moment.
 My hope is to give voice to the many emotional layers we are all experiencing.
-I first do a quick sketch from a partially conceived idea, then let my unconscious flow where it takes me.
-Carol Barber's work is about process and discovery mixing painting, drawing and collage on paper and canvas.
-She recieved her B.F.A. from James Madison University and a M.F.A. from Radford University.
-Her work is in collections across the United States and is featured on four Chestnut Oak Vineyard of Barboursville, VA wine labels.
+I first do a quick sketch from a partially conceived idea, then let my unconscious flow where it takes me. |

 Categories |